-Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests, margin calls on derivative transactions or to fund foreign exchange related cash flow requirements.
+Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests.

 Liquidity risk is managed by investing the majority of its assets in investments that are traded in an active market and can be readily disposed of.